Shayne Currie: Controversies

-Currie wrote a candid first-person article in the Herald on Sunday of 23 October 2005, explaining what had happened and expressing his regret to readers.
+Currie wrote a first-person article in the Herald on Sunday of 23 October 2005, explaining what had happened and expressing his regret to readers.
 He drew comparisons with the actions of reporters Jayson Blair at The New York Times, and Stephen Glass at The New Republic.

-In 2009 Currie was sued by a former assistant editor of the Herald on Sunday for unjustified dismissal.
-Reporter Stephen Cook, who helped Currie launch the tabloid, was sacked in 2008 after two drug squad detectives visited the Herald on Sunday offices looking for him.
+In 2009, a former assistant editor of the Herald on Sunday sued Currie for unjustified dismissal.
+Reporter Stephen Cook, who helped Currie launch the tabloid, was fired in 2008 after two drug squad detectives visited the Herald on Sunday offices searching for him.
 Cook had reportedly been seen at an address which was under police surveillance.
-On the day that the case commenced, Currie faced further scrutiny when The New Zealand Herald revealed examples of industrial espionage, including allegations that he had sent a reporter to the rival Sunday Star-Times print site to obtain advanced copies in a bid to get stories for his own paper.
-The allegations were again reported in the Sunday News and Sunday Star-Times, branded "unprecedented spying".
-Currie, and APN, won the employment case after the court found Cook's dismissal was justified because he could not adequately explain why he was at the address under surveillance.
+On the day that the case commenced, Currie faced further scrutiny when The New Zealand Herald revealed examples of industrial espionage.
+He sent a reporter to the rival Sunday Star-Times print site to obtain advanced copies in a bid to get stories for his own paper.
+The allegations were again reported in the Sunday News and Sunday Star-Times, branded “unprecedented spying”.
+Currie and APN won the employment case after the court found Cook's dismissal was justified, as he could not adequately explain why he was at the address under surveillance.

+In 2015, the Herald published a front page story about Prime Minister John Key repeatedly pulling the hair of a waitress, later reported by international media as "ponytail-gate".
+Currie issued a statement to staff defending the paper's integrity after criticism they had revealed the identity of the waitress without her consent.
+The New Zealand Media Council later upheld complaints that the Herald used "elements of subterfuge" to persuade the waitress to go public.